Burpee Museum of Natural History: Windows to Wilderness-Exploring nature in the Rock River Valley

 Focusing on the wildlife of the Rock River Valley, the Windows to Wilderness exhibit includes live and mounted wildlife; scale recreations of common landscapes and environments of the Rock River Valley.
 This exhibit includes hands-on activities designed to entertain children.

 The Fossil Preparation Viewing Lab

 The Fossil Preparation Lab is a window into how the museum works.
-The Burpee Museum is home to a talented staff of vertebrate fossil preparators and scientists who restore and curate specimens collected at the museum's dig sites abroad, including Montana, Utah, and Wyoming.
+The Burpee Museum is home to a staff of vertebrate fossil preparators and scientists who restore and curate specimens collected at the museum's dig sites abroad, including Montana, Utah, and Wyoming.
 Located on the lower level, the viewing area's large glass windows reveal the biology and paleontology laboratories where specimens are prepared for the museum's collections and exhibits.
-Visitors are able to view exhibits and collections pieces as they are prepared and researched before going on exhibit or into the permanent collection.
+Visitors can view exhibit and collection pieces as they are prepared and researched before going on exhibit or into the permanent collection.
 The Burpee Museum of Natural History maintains more than 100 thousand items in its permanent collection.